As a story writer <WHO>

 One common approach to story writing, Behavior Driven Development, works primarily around the 3 S’s rule and a mixture of a few others.
 This methodology focuses on ways to minimize gaps and supports the most straightforward and simplified method for story writing.

 Take the following user story as an example, which focuses on the end user’s goal and has a precise entry and exit strategy.

 5. Refine until nearly perfect

-Refining user stories and acceptance criteria until they are nearly perfect is paramount to success.
+Any web development company or expert will tell you that defining user stories and acceptance criteria until they are nearly perfect is paramount to success.
 Acceptance criteria are an essential part of the story and must be reflective of the client’s expectations.
 In addition to having all functionalities listed, an ideal case would be one with little or no ambiguity and no partial success or failure statements.
 It should have just one of two results – success or failure.